ClementNerma/NightOS/docs/concepts/users.md

 This is why it's extremely discouraged to have two administrator users on the same computer, unless the two accounts are used by really trustworthy persons.
 As such, a large warning is shown if you try to create a new administrator user.

-## Alternative User Control (AUC)
+## User Privileges Elevation (UPE)

-When a user asks to perform a task as another user, an _Alternative User Control_ (AUC) dialog is shown, asking for the other user's credentials.
+Users can ask to perform a task with the privileges of another user, such as running a program as administrator.
+This uses the _User Privileges Elevation_ (UPE) system, builtin the [`sys::perm`](../specs/services/perm.md) service.

+In such case, the program is still run as the current user, but with the privileges of both the running user and the user specified to the UPE.

+Running a program with UPE requires to know either the other account's password, or to have an _authorization_ from this user.
+For instance, admin. users have an _authorization_ to use the Administrator account, without providing any password, although a human confirmation is required.

-Each request, even not successful, is logged in the log file at `/etc/logs/auc`.
+Each request, successful or not, is logged in the log file at `/etc/logs/auc`.

 ## Users' data encryption